melhelow/receipt-processor/README.md

 # receipt-processor

 ## Description
-Receipts and Points processor is a backend application that processes recipts and calculate points based on 6 rules of calculations and store the data in the database.manager can get the recept by id, and can get all the recipts, and can add points based on receipt, and can get points by id
+Receipts and Points processor is a backend application that processes recipts and calculate points based on 6 rules of calculations and store the data in the database.manager can get the receipt by id, and can get all the receipts, and can add points based on receipt, and can get points by id

 ## used Technologies
 - JavaScript, Node.js, Express.js, MongoDB, Mongoose, GraphQl, Apolloserver, apollor-server-xpress, date-format, Github,VScode,GoogleChromeDev,NPM,